James Wright

 External Validation

-• James has taken part in several validation events for Sport and Exercise Science courses in the UK and is currently an external examinder.
+• James has taken part in several validation events for Sport and Exercise Science courses and is currently an external examiner for a UK university.

 Research interests